nounder/effect-memfs/README.md

 # Agents

-If you are an AI coding agent, please read `AGENTS.md` for more instructions.
+If you are an AI agent, please read `AGENTS.md` for instructions.